Evaluation and Grades

 Course rosters do not distinguish between students taking a course on a Pass/No Pass basis and students taking a course on a letter-graded basis.
 Faculty members report letter grades for all students, including those taking the course on a Pass/No Pass basis.
 Grades of “A” to “C-“ are converted by the Registrar to “P.” Grades of “D+” through “F” are converted to “NP.”
 Any questions concerning the Pass/No Pass option should be directed to the Registrar’s Office.

-A temporary grade of Incomplete (“I”) is given, only with the prior approval of a College House Dean, when a student is not able to complete the required work in a course within the normal time period.
+A temporary grade of Incomplete (“I”) is given by a faculty member, only with the prior approval of a College House Dean, when a student is not able to complete the required work in a course within the normal time period.
 Incompletes are authorized only when there are extenuating circumstances beyond the student’s control.
 An Incomplete is never justified when the student simply has neglected to complete course work on time.

 There may be courses in which the content or format make Incomplete grades inappropriate.
 Moreover, if a student has been absent from a number of classes or has a substantial number of assignments outstanding, an Incomplete grade may also not be appropriate.

 Incomplete grades are to be replaced by permanent grades no later than thirty days after the end of the final examination period in any semester.
 This deadline is subject to appeal to the Vice President and Dean of Student Affairs.
 In cases in which the course work is not completed by the assigned deadline, and an extension has not been requested and granted, the grade of “I” may be automatically converted to an “F” in the Registrar’s office.

 Grades are reported to students through their transcripts through Inside F&M. In compliance with the Family Educational Rights and Privacy Act of 1974, Franklin & Marshall College does not automatically send grades to parents.
 Students may authorize the regular release of grades to their parents by signing a formal release form available in the Registrar’s Office.
 Transcripts may be withheld from the student if the student has an outstanding balance with the College.